dustinmyers/AH-syllabus/README.md

   - Understand the different types of relationships, and when to use them
   - Understand how and when to use embedded and referential schemas
 - Project:
-  - [Quiz App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
+  - [Trello App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
-  - [Quiz App Project Guide - Day 6](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
+  - [Trello App Project Guide - Day 6](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
  - Additional Reading:

 ## <a name="week12"></a> Week 12